 How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

-There are many uses and benefits of using a keffiyeh, especially when traveling.
-First, it can protect the wearers from dust, sand, and sun.
+A keffiyeh has many uses and benefits, especially when traveling.
+First, it can protect the wearer from dust, sand, and the sun.
 Additionally, it can be draped to provide coverage and protection for the upper arms.

-You can use it to cover the face and the head, especially when traveling on motorcycles, horses, camels, etc., especially under the scorching heat of the sun.
-Meanwhile, the Keffiyeh can also give you warmth if you travel on cold nights, especially in the desert.
+You can use it to cover the face and the head, especially when traveling on motorcycles, horses, camels, etc., especially under the sun's scorching heat.
+Meanwhile, the Keffiyeh can warm you if you travel on cold nights, especially in the desert.

-Just wrap it around your head and neck, and you can survive the cold night.
-Second, the Keffiyeh can be used as a cloth to wipe the excessive sweat in your body.
+Wrap the Keffiyeh around your head and neck to survive the cold night.
+Second, it can be used as a cloth to wipe excessive sweat from your body.
 It is useful when hiking, running, or doing other extreme activities.
 It is small, fast-drying, and lightweight.

 Thus, the sweat that it absorbs will dry fast as you travel.
 You can also use the Keffiyeh as a ground cloth when you sit on the ground.
 Third, the Keffiyeh can be used as a pillow, blanket, and eye mask, especially when sleeping.

-Sometimes, you sleep outdoors without luxurious sleeping accessories, and indeed, the Keffiyeh can do the magic.
-It can’t give you a sound sleep.
+Sometimes, you sleep outdoors without luxurious sleeping accessories.
+The Keffiyeh can do the magic, but it can’t give you sound sleep.

 However, this cloth is better than nothing at all.
-Fourth, it can be used as something else apart from a body cover.
+Fourth, it can be used apart from a body cover.

 It can be used as a hobo sack/ bag to hold a few valuables, an arm sling when you accidentally break an arm, a bandage/ tourniquet when you are bleeding, a rope to hold a few things, a weapon as self-defense by turning it in a flail with a rock or a sling, and a signal flag if you need to get someone’s attention, especially in the wild.